DHOTNetworks/DHOTNetworks/README.md

 ---

-## ⚡ What I Build
+## ⚡ What We Build

-I work at the **intersection of systems programming and financial technology** — low-level, high-performance, zero-dependency tools that run everywhere and depend on nothing.
+We work at the **intersection of systems programming and financial technology** — low-level, high-performance, zero-dependency tools that run everywhere and depend on nothing.

 No Electron.
 No Python runtimes.
 No cloud lock-in.
 Just compiled binaries that work.